Memphis Wrongful Death Lawyer

 At Donati Law, PLLC, our team is committed to defending the rights of individuals who have suffered the loss of loved ones in avoidable accidents.
 Because our legal team understands the hardships and various expenses a family can face after the death of a loved one, our team works diligently to provide top-tier legal services in the quickest amount of time possible.

-Understanding Wrongful Death
+Understanding Wrongful Death in Tennessee

 According to Tennessee Code Annotated section 20-5-106, wrongful death is a death that is caused by the “wrongful act, omission, or killing by another” person or by injuries received by another individual.
-In Tennessee, wrongful death claims are treated as special types of personal injury cases, in which injured individuals are not able to bring their own cases to court.
-Rather, the right to bring a claim to court is passed to specific family member or to personal representatives of the deceased individual’s estate.
+In Tennessee, wrongful death claims are treated as special types of personal injury cases in which injured individuals are not able to bring their cases to court.
+Rather, the right to bring a claim to court is passed to a specific family member or personal representatives of the deceased individual’s estate.

 Who Can File a Claim in Court?